jozkosk1/Cat-Litter-Box/README.md

 # Cat-Litter-Box
 This project is distributed under the GPL v3.
 Oversized 3D printed parts (doors) are optimized for the Prusa MINI printer.
+This project was created in cooperation with [Monelline](https://www.facebook.com/profile.php?id=100076515751206).

 # Parts